 - Skate Like a Girl

-Our customers use JotForm to handle registrations, collect signatures, manage files, and process payments.
-All told, JotForm is a full-scale productivity tool that you can leverage to support a wide range of operations.
+Our customers use Jotform to handle registrations, collect electronic signatures, manage files, and process payments.
+All told, Jotform is a full-scale productivity tool that you can leverage to support a wide range of operations.